-- 2-63 (1) An articled student who has been employed as a law clerk for not less than 8 months may apply in writing to the Executive Director for a reduction in the articling term by an amount of time equal to half of the time served as a law clerk. - (2) An articled student whose application under this rule is accepted must article to a principal for a period of time and according to a schedule approved by the Executive Director.

-- (3) An application under this rule must be accompanied by - (a) a written report on the student's character and competence from the judge to whom the articled student clerked, and - (b) other documents or information that the Credentials Committee may reasonably require.
+- 2-63 (1) An articled student who has been employed as a law clerk may apply in writing to the Executive Director for a reduction in the articling term by an amount of time equal to the time served as a law clerk. - (2) [rescinded] - (3) An application under subrule (1) must be accompanied by - (a) a written report on the student's character and competence from the judge to whom the articled student clerked, and - (b) other documents or information that the Credentials Committee may reasonably require.